cuDensityMat functions¶

 batchSize

 ).
 Each coefficient will be a product of a static coefficient and a dynamic coefficient generated by the provided scalar callback during the computation phase.
-If the scalar callback is not supplied here (NULL), this argument can also be set to NULL.coefficientCallback – [in] User-defined batched complex scalar callback function which can be called later to update the array of dynamic scalar coefficients associated with the defined batch of elementary tensor operator products, or NULL.
+If the scalar callback is not supplied here (NULL), this argument can also be set to NULL.coefficientCallback – [in] Optional user-defined batched complex scalar callback function which can be called later to update the array of dynamic scalar coefficients associated with the defined batch of elementary tensor operator products, or NULL.
 The total coefficient associated with an elementary tensor operator product is a product of the constant (static) coefficient and the result of the scalar callback function, if defined.

 - Returns